Slamy/Nobelia/README.md

 ### Prerequisites

 A platform to run this application on.
+Not every CD-i uses a CDIC.
+The intended platform is the "Mono I" hardware:
 * CD-i Emulator
-* A real Philips CD-i
+* A real Philips CD-i with Mono I PCB (eg. 210/05)
 * MAME is currently not supported as the UART emulation is missing

 Dosbox is required for the MSDOS based mastering tools.